ashwin15savage/DBMS-mini-project/README.md

 # DBMS-mini-project
 # Installation

-Step 1: Install XAMPP or WAMPP
+ 1: Install XAMPP or WAMPP

-step 2: Open XAMPP/WAMPP control panel and start apache and my sql
+ 2: Open XAMPP/WAMPP control panel and start apache and my sql

-step 3: Download the project from github
+ 3: Download the project from github

-step 4: Open the Link http://localhost/phpmyadmin (or) http://127.0.0.1/phpmyadmin in any Web Browser on your Computer
+ 4: Open the Link http://localhost/phpmyadmin (or) http://127.0.0.1/phpmyadmin in any Web Browser on your Computer

-step 5: Click  the 'New' button in the left side to create a new database and enter a name(Order_system)
+ 5: Click  the 'New' button in the left side to create a new database and enter a name(Order_system)

-step 6: Click on the create button and the database is successfully created
+ 6: Click on the create button and the database is successfully created

-step 7: Click on the import option at the top and browse for orders(1).sql
+ 7: Click on the import option at the top and browse for orders(1).sql

  8. Click go and the database is successfully imported

-9. Go to sql.queries file and execute the queries in the SQL section in
+ 9. Go to queries.sql file and execute the queries in the SQL section in

 # SPECS: